plaidml/tpp-mlir/benchmarks/README.md

 This is for developers to test their transforms in the compiler.

-#### C benchmakrs
+#### C++ benchmakrs

 For C++ benchmarks, run their respective binaries with `-h` to see the options, or look at the `driver.py` script for more options.

+These benchmarks are compiled by CMake and are available in the `build` directory.

-The binaries generated on the build directory accept certain arguments to it, for example:
+The binaries accept the same arguments, for example:
-* `-x`: Runs the XSMM version (if available), not the reference one.
+* `--xsmm`: Runs the XSMM version (if available), not the reference one.
-* `-n N`: Changes the number of iterations to run.
+* `--iter=N`: Changes the number of iterations to run.
-* `-m MxNxK`: Sets the required shape for the tensors for simpler benchmarks.
+* `--input=MxNxK`: Sets the required shape for the tensors for simpler benchmarks.
-* `-r`: Sets the input to be random.
+* `--random`: Sets the input to be random.
 If omitted, inputs are constant `all_ones`.
-* `-s SEED`: Sets the random seed for the input generator.
+* `--seed=SEED`: Sets the random seed for the input generator.

+Use `--help` for more information.

 Larger benchmarks, for example multiple layers and models, can have multiple tensors (weights, inputs, bias).
 For simplicity, weights and biases should be constants in IR (can be random, but as a constant in code), while only inputs can be run-time variable.